Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 • For large projects it is advisable to switch from LTS to LTS (e.g. from 11 → 17 → 21).

-• This avoids inter-version problems and keeps you stable.
+• This way you avoid inter-version problems and maintain stability.

-• Test your application under load to detect any slowdowns or memory leaks.
+• Test your application under load to detect possible slowdowns or memory leaks.

 • Unsupported libraries – older dependencies may not work on the new JDK.

-• Removed APIs – if the project uses an internal JDK API, this may cause errors.
+• Removed APIs – if the project uses internal JDK APIs, this may cause errors.

-• Security changes – stricter TLS/SSL settings may block legacy connections.
+• Security changes – stricter TLS/SSL settings may block older connections.

-It is always safest to migrate to the latest LTS version, test the application, and then deploy it to production.
-Non-LTS versions are good for experimentation, but not for long term running applications.ň
+The safest approach is always to migrate to the latest LTS version, test the application, and then deploy it into production.
+Non-LTS versions are suitable for experiments, but not for long-term operation of applications.

-Next, we will discuss the changes and improvements in each Java version in detail.
+Next, we will go through the changes and improvements in individual Java versions in detail.

 Java SE 24

-Java 24 brought a new version of the JDK 24 with a symbolic 24 enhancements to the language, API, platform performance, stability and security.
-We haven’t had a release this bursting with new features in a long time.
-So let’s not waste time and let’s introduce them one by one.
+Java 24 has brought a new version, JDK 24, with a symbolic 24 enhancements to the language, API, platform performance, stability, and security.
+We have not had such a feature-packed release in a long time.
+So let us not waste time and let us go through them one by one.

 Java JDK 24 brings several changes and improvements

-The new version of Java 24 was brought out by Oracle on March 18, 2025.
-The complete Java Development Kit 24 (JDK 24) for this version of Java brings a number of enhancements for programmers.
+The new version, Java 24, was released by Oracle on 18 March 2025.
+The complete developer package, the Java Development Kit 24 (JDK 24), for this version of Java brings numerous improvements for programmers.

 Recommend